 2. Your End Goals

 If the product is for prototyping, or the goal is to be user-friendly and customizable at runtime, a general-purpose desktop distribution build system, such as Debian or Ubuntu, would certainly be recommended.
-However, in the case of a specific product goal such as being light and fast or needing the ability to be ultra-customized, Yocto is the best embedded Linux solution.
+However, in the case of a specific product goal such as being light and fast or needing to be ultra-customized, Yocto is the best embedded Linux solution.

 3. Planning For Success